ledewitt/DTC_Ruby_Group/Enumerable_Part2/Enumerable_Part_2.md

 # Enumerable vs Enumerator

-* Enumerable is a module
+* Enumerable is a Module
   * Provides a Namespace
   * Implements Mixins